okmatija/Prizm/CONTRIBUTING.md

 # Goals

-- When you implement a feature adding a comment explaining the user-facing motivation for it next to the implementation is useful, so that we are not tempted to remove an obscure looking feature because we forgot why it was useful
+- When you implement a feature adding a comment explaining the user-facing motivation for it next to the implementation is useful, so that we are not tempted to remove an obscure looking feature because we forgot why it was useful.
+Perhaps start such comments with "Feature documentation:"
 - Prism supports annotations by making comments in .obj files semantically significant, this should be the only way we extend other formats, it would be annoying for users if we encourage them to write data to the file that would make it not loadable in other viewers

 # Coding style